joelchambers144/ml-miami-compound-flood-predictions/README.md

 ## How to run machine learning experiments
 0. If you haven't already, activate your conda environment using `conda activate conda-flood`
-1. Run the command `python run_experiments.py -e {your_experiment_configuration_json_file}` to run the experiments in your experiment configuration json file.
+1. Run the command `python run_experiments.py -e {your_experiment_configuration_json_files}` to run the experiments in your experiment configuration json file.

 ## Using TensorBoard to visualize Keras MLP hyperparameter tuning results: